project website. Tor was originally designed as a third-generation

 your online privacy.

-The number of Free software packages is growing exponentially, so that one can
+The number of Free software packages is exponentially growing, so that one can

 use them for a large number of purposes.
-Furthermore, they allow to ensure the
+Furthermore, most of them ensure the

 privacy of personal and private data.
 Here are a